Emma Raducanu’s stalker handed five-year restraining order

 The note, dated 2 December 2021, says: “23 miles walked 4 you.”

-Two days later, he went to the house again and decorated a tree in her garden with fairylights.
-He posted the remaining fairylights and batteries through the letterbox.
+Two days later, he went to the house again and decorated a tree in her garden with fairy lights.
+He posted the remaining fairy lights and batteries through the letterbox.

 Magar then took a shoe from an area outside the house, believing it belonged to the tennis star.